7 Safety Tips for a Terrific Tailgating Experience

 1. Meat requires stellar sanitation

-• Wash your hands before and after touching raw meat, and dry them with paper towels (not dishtowels).
+• Wash your hands before and after touching raw meat, and dry them with paper towels (not dishtowels!).

 • Have lots of paper plates on hand, so you never make the mistake of placing grilled meat on a plate that held raw meat.

 • Designate one cooler to store extra bags of ice so you’ll always have enough on hand to keep raw meat cold.
+Your meat should be below 40 degrees Fahrenheit to be considered safe!

-• Keep drinks in a separate cooler.
+• Keep drinks and other snacks in a separate cooler.

 2. Grilling guidelines